 The curriculum should be fully understood by all teachers at various levels of education, including preschool education teachers or kindergarten teachers.
-Frede and Ackerman wrote if: Understand the curriculum which is a set of plans and arrangements regarding the objectives, content, and material of learning and the methods used to achieve certain educational goals, which also contains planned and unplanned experiences, which is designed to help children develop their skills and knowledge, giving the teacher the ability to be able to design learning to the fullest to help children develop optimally.
+Frede and Ackerman wrote if: Understand the curriculum which is a set of plans and arrangements regarding the objectives, content, and material of learning and the methods used to achieve certain educational goals, which also contains planned and unplanned experiences, which is designed to help children develop the skills and knowledge, giving the teacher the ability to be able to design learning to the fullest to help children develop optimally.

 The lack of educator's understanding of the learning guidelines used will affect the quality of learning devices.
 Educators who feel difficulties in making plans will make the teaching and learning process not optimal because learning is done improperly without guidance.
-In fact, the curriculum was formed with the aim of improving the quality of the nation in order to compete with other countries in the future.
-Curricula that are in accordance with the guidelines must contain activities that stimulate children's development so that they are ready to continue their education to a higher level of education.
-It is not only a fun set of activities that make children busy (NAEYC and NAECS / SDE 2003), but it is an activity that has the purpose of helping children develop their skills and knowledge.
+In fact, the curriculum was formed with the aim of improving the quality of the tition in order to compete with other countries in the future.
+Curriculat that are in accordance with the guidelines must contain activities that stimulate children's development so that they are ready to continue their education to a higher level of education.
+It is not only a fun set of activities to the tition of the purpose of helping children develop their skills and knowledge.